hasnin24/School-Projects/README.md

 # School-Projects

 For all projects you need Jupyter Notbook.
-ALl projects have file named full_python_code for complete walkthrough
+All projects have file named full_python_code for complete walkthrough

 You can use Anaconda to get Jupyter Notbook.